1 / 2

 Can i hire ski/snowboard equipment in New Zealand?

-Yes you dont need to bring your own gear or at least skis anyway which can be a hassel to travel with.
+Yes you don't need to bring your own gear or at least skis anyway which can be a hassle to travel with.
 You'll find excellent ski/snowboard equipment and hire in all of the major ski towns and commercial ski fields in New Zealand.

 I'm a beginner - I want to take ski lessons?